Pitch, a platform for making and sharing presentations, raises $85M on a $600M valuation – TechCrunch

 “We are incredibly impressed by the quality of Pitch’s offering today and Christian’s vision for the future.
 Pitch will be a true productivity platform, and we are excited to become investors in this special company,” John Curtius, partner at Tiger Global, added.

-Reber’s take on the new tools also here:
+Reber’s take on the new tools are also here: